Stay connected with nature

 If you do want to visit a nature reserve or head out to your local green space, make sure you follow Government guidance on social distancing.

 We’ve put together lots of activities, challenges and things to keep you busy over the next few months.
-Keep checking back regularly as we’ll be on adding even more things you can do!
+Keep checking back regularly as we’ll be adding even more things you can do!

 Please share any photos or stories of you staying wild with us on our social media accounts!
 We'd love to see them and help inspire others to stay wild too #everydaywildlife